THISISDINOSAUR/Anatomy/README.md

 ### Language level features

+- Parameters are out of order
+Reason unknown, seem to be in a consistent order.
+Did I use a hash map again?
+Probably

 - Add addressable connections
 At the moment, a connection only exists as a property on the parent bone, rather than as a standard racket variable itself (e.g. attempts to access `illium~scapula` will yield nothing).